Test Results

 • see how well certain organs, such as the liver and kidneys, are functioning

 A blood test usually involves the phlebotomist taking a blood sample from a blood vessel in your arm.
 The usual place for a sample is the inside of the elbow or wrist, where the veins are relatively close to the surface.
-Blood samples from children are carried out at Crawley Hospital or East Surrey Hospital.

 You will be sent a blood form by the doctor if you need a blood test routinely for monitoring purposes.
 If you wish to have a blood test you will need to book an appointment with the doctor first to discuss the reason for this.